In order to scale your B2B SaaS business, you need to cultivate an ecosystem of partnerships to help you grow. Here are five partnerships types to...

 Anytime.
 Yes, that’s right.
 Because it never hurts to ask.

-In my experience, most B2B SaaS Companies are far to conservative with asking for referrals.
+In my experience, most B2B SaaS Companies are far too conservative with asking for referrals.
 Here’s the usual reasoning:

 None of these are good reasons.
-The reality is that you can always find reasons why people will not be receptive for a referral request.
+The reality is that you can always find reasons why people will not be receptive to a referral request.

 How to make a friend?